Note: This post reviews web-based suggest keyword tools. It doesn’t cover desktop tools (like keyword snatcher) or plugins (like keyword sniper).

 Luckily, some smart developers created SEO keyword tools based on Google Suggest and APIs.

-Today I’ll share some of the best, free Google suggest keyword tools that are out there, and I promise not to make your head explode.
-First up is Übersuggest, an ad-heavy yet effective tool designed by Italian SEO pro, Alessandro Martin of Reprise Media.
+Today I’ll share some of the best, free Google Suggest keyword tools that are out there, and I promise not to make your head explode.
+First up is Übersuggest, a tool recently bought by Neil Patel.

 Übersuggest Keyword Suggestion Tool